JanSharp/FactorioEmmyLuaDocs/notes.md

 what exactly is going on with the newlines in descriptions now

-variadic is still a thing! how did i miss that

 just a few more custom types i had to define (5)

 note about global definitions and their descriptions